cmcntsh/CreateGPT_PaperTemplateAPA7Review/README.md

 Are tables formatted correctly? https://apastyle.apa.org/style-grammar-guidelines/tables-figures/tables Are figures located at the end of the paper after the references and the tables?
-Are figures formatted correctly? https://apastyle.apa.org/style-grammar-guidelines/tables-figures/figures
+Are figures formatted correctly? https://apastyle.apa.org/style-grammar-guidelines/tables-figures/figures Are there appendices at the end of the paper after the tables and figures?
+Are the appendices formatted correctly?
 ```

 **Conversation starters**